chromium/chromium/docs/mac_lld.md

 ld64, the standard Mach-O linker (the executable file format on iOS and macOS), is on the other hand already fairly fast and works well, so there are fewer advantages to using LLD here.
-(Having said that, LLD is currently 2-3x faster than ld64 in symbol\_level=0 release builds, despite ld64 being already fast.
+(Having said that, LLD is currently 4x faster at linking Chromium Framework than ld64 in symbol\_level=0 release builds, despite ld64 being already fast.
 Maybe that's due to LLD not yet doing critical things and it will get slower, but at the moment it's faster than ld64.)

 LLD does have a few advantages unrelated to speed, however: